-This release mainly includes improvements of the OpenModelica Compiler (OMC), including, but not restricted to the following:
+This release mainly includes bug fixes and improvements of the OpenModelica Compiler (OMC), including, but not restricted to the following:

 - A more stable and complete OMC model compiler.
-The 1.9.0 final version simulates many more models than the previous 1.8.1 version and OpenModelica 1.9.0 beta versions. - Much better simulation support for MSL 3.2.1, now 270 out of 274 example models compile (98%) and 247 (90%) simulate, compared to 30% simulating in the 1.9.0 beta1 release. - Much better simulation for the ModelicaTest 3.2.1 library, now 412 out of 428 models compile (96%), and 380 (88%) simulate, compared to 32% in November 2012. - Improved tearing algorithm for the compiler backend.
+The 1.9.0 final version simulates many more models than the previous 1.8.1 version and OpenModelica 1.9.0 beta versions. - Much better simulation support for MSL 3.2.1, now 270 out of 274 example models compile (98%) and 245 (89%) simulate, compared to 30% simulating in the 1.9.0 beta1 release. - Much better simulation for the ModelicaTest 3.2.1 library, now 401 out of 428 models build (93%) and 364 simulate (85%), compared to 32% in November 2012. - Better simulation support for several other libraries, e.g. more than twenty examples simulate from ThermoSysPro, and all but one model from PlanarMechanics simulate. - Improved tearing algorithm for the compiler backend.
 Tearing is by default used. - Much faster matching and dynamic state selection algorithms for the compiler backend. - New index reduction algorithm implementation. - New default initialization method that symbolically solves the initialization problem much faster and more accurately.
 This is the first version that in general initialize hybrid models correctly. - Better class loading from files.
-The package order file is now respected and the file structure is more thoroughly examined. - Basic support for pure/impure functions. - It is now possible to translate the error messages in the omc kernel. - Enhanced ModelicaML version with support for value bindings in requirements-driven modeling available for the latest Eclipse and Papyrus versions.
-GUI specific adaptations.
-Automated model composition workflows (used for model-based design verification against requirements) are modularized and have improved in terms of performance. - FMI for co-simulation with OMC as master.
-Improved FMI import/export, model exchange. - Checking (when possible) that variables have been assigned to before they are used in algorithmic code. - Full version of Python scripting. - 3D graphics visualization using the Modelica3D library. - The PySimulator package from DLR for additional analysis is integrated with OpenModelica (see Modelica2012 paper), and included in the OpenModelica distribution. - Prototype support for uncertainty computations, special feature enabled by special flag. - Parallel algorithmic Modelica support (ParModelica) for efficient portable parallel algorithmic programming based on the OpenCL standard, for CPUs and GPUs. - Support for optimization of semiLinear according to semiLinear.
+The package order file is now respected and the file structure is more thoroughly examined (#1764). - It is now possible to translate the error messages in the omc kernel (#1767). - FMI Support.
+FMI co-simulation with OpenModelica as master.
+Improved

+FMI Import and export for model exchange.
+Most of FMI 2.0 is now also supported.

+- Checking (when possible) that variables have been assigned to before they are used in algorithmic code (#1776). - Full version of Python scripting. - 3D graphics visualization using the Modelica3D library. - The PySimulator package from DLR for additional analysis is integrated with OpenModelica (see Modelica2012 paper), and included in the OpenModelica distribution (Windows only). - Prototype support for uncertainty computations, special feature enabled by special flag. - Parallel algorithmic Modelica support (ParModelica) for efficient portable parallel algorithmic programming based on the OpenCL standard, for CPUs and GPUs. - Support for optimization of semiLinear according to MSL 3.3 chapter 3.7.2.5 semiLinear (r12657,r12658). - The compiler is now fully bootstrapped and can compile itself using a modest amount of heap and stack space (less than the RML-based compiler, which is still the default).